thinkerr24/LearnJavaEE/README.md

 # LearnJavaEE
-This my JavaEE repository for learing!
+This my JavaEE repository for learning!